DeafMan1983/Dotnet.Native.Access/README.md

     }
 }
 ```
-## Pointer / PointerType are from "typedef struct*" like Display* from X11 or SDL_Window* but whatever do you want decide 3 different type of alternative to IntPtr.
+## Pointer / PointerType are from "typedef struct*" like Display* from X11 or SDL_Window* but whatever you want decide 3 different type of alternative to IntPtr.

 Enjoy and happy coding!